yaguzmang/ICSS_coding_challenge/README.md

 ![](Images/demo.gif)
 **Animated Image 2** - App demo

-For any other information or question, feel free to reach out.
+If you have any questions or require information, feel free to reach out.